MaxSab-Git/sortVisualizer/README.md

 * additional sorting algorithms and task list are updated at launch, so if you have created or deleted a lua file, restart the application for the changes to take effect.
 * Change in these files don't need application restart.

+## Additional note

+* Cycle sort have a bug causing to not sort correctly reversed list.

 # Implementing your own additional sorting algorithms and task in lua

 * If you want to implementing your own additional sorting algorithms and tasks in lua, you can check respectively the "additionalSort/" and "task/demo/" folders.<br>